hogbergmarkus/pythonic-hangman/README.md

 Each Title under "Works" has been tested, and marked with an X for yes or no.

+Everything was tested continously throughout development, and all tests were

+run agian after deployment to Heroku.

 #### Welcome and game select

 |Works           |YES |NO |